It's sudden, but do you know Tanaka-san (Mr. or Ms. Tanaka)?

 It started when a circus in Osaka dedicated it to Tanaka Shrine to spend the rest of his life.

 If the timing is right, you may be able to see a graceful figure spreading its wings.

-Unique items such as "peacock" and "peacock" which are related to peacocks.
+Unique items such as "Kujaku Mikuji" and "Kujaku Mamori (amulet)" which are related to peacocks.